Published September 8, 2020

 Qualification: Certificate III in Beauty Services

-- Equivalent of a cosmetologist in the US.
+- The Australian equivalent of a cosmetologist in the US.

-- No formal qualifications required, but most hold a Certificate III
+- No formal qualifications are required, but most hold a Certificate III.

 - Spray tanning